Haghrah/PyIT2FLS/README.md

 - [ ] Supporting both Mamdani and TSK systems

 ### Some notes on version 0.4
  * Some bugs have been fixed in this version especially in type reduction algorithms.
-I would like to say thanks to Mr. K.B Badri narayanan for reporting the errors.
+I would like to say thanks to Dr. K.B Badri narayanan for reporting the errors.
  * Some new IT2FSs are added to the toolkit.
  * In previous versions, the height of the IT2FS_Gaussian_UncertStd and IT2FS_Gaussian_UncertMean IT2FSs was fixed to 1.
 But in new version user must give the height value in the parameters list as the last element.